Upcoming Compliances for Private Limited Companies in the FY2025-26

 • Annual Return and Financial Statements Filings: Key documents that need to be filed with the Registrar of Companies.

-• Income Tax Return Filings: Ensure accurate and timely filings to avoid any discrepancies.
+• Income Tax Return Filings: Ensure accurate and timely filings to avoid any notice from the department.

 Specific Compliance Requirements